Aryash05/openadp/README.md

 that server will return an error.

-This scheme has a weakness, which is acceptible given the simplification this scheme enjoys from nto requiring global conbsensus between Protection servers.
+This scheme has a weakness, which is acceptible given the simplification this scheme enjoys from nto requiring global conbsensus between OpenADP servers.
 An attacker who can authenticate as the user can get more than 10 guesses.
 In a 9-of-15 scheme, at least 9 servers are required to participate in each attempt.
 The total attempts are 15\*10 = 150, so the attacker can get 16